 \section{Materials and Methods}

-We introduce an evaluation framework for assessing both the combination of various transformations and the robustness of a network trained via contrastive SSL, against a fully supervised baseline model.
-This allows us to evaluate and report on the most promising signal transformations or augmentations, for the PCG classification domain, while also highlight additional benefits of training an end-to-end classification model via Self-Supervised Contrastive Learning, such as improved model robustness and generalization.
+In this work, we introduce an evaluation framework for assessing the combination of various transformations, as well as the robustness of a network trained via contrastive SSL, against a fully supervised baseline model.
+This enables us to evaluate and identify the most effective signal transformations or augmentations within the PCG classification domain as well as highlight additional benefits of training an end-to-end classification model via Self-Supervised Contrastive Learning, such as improved model robustness and generalization.

-For the self-supervised training of all models, we adapt the SimCLR \cite{chen_simple_2020} methodology for 1D PCG representation learning and then evaluate numerous augmentation combinations designed specifically for 1D signal processing tasks.
+For the self-supervised training of all models, we adapt the SimCLR \cite{chen_simple_2020} methodology to 1D PCG representation learning and evaluate numerous augmentation combinations designed specifically for 1D signal processing tasks.

-In the following sections, we describe the datasets and preprocessing steps followed for all signals included in the study, and describe in detail the protocol followed for evaluating the significance of each combination of augmentations, as well as the generalization ability of a model pretrained with self-supervised contrastive learning.
+In the following sections, we describe the datasets and preprocessing steps followed for all signals included in the study, provide a detailed description of the protocol for evaluating the significance of each combination of augmentations, as well as the generalization ability of a model pretrained with self-supervised contrastive learning.
 Finally, we present the architecture and relevant implementation details of the 1D CNN network implemented for PCG classification.